tuliof91/bank-telemarketing-success-prediction/README.md

 # Goal

-The goal is to teach you about the process of creating a data science model using code that is *reliable*, *reproducible* and *easy to iterate on*
+The goal of this project is to create a process for creating a data science model using code that is *reliable*, *reproducible* and *easy to iterate on*

 # The dataset

-For the purpose of this study, we will use the [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing), specifically we will be using the `bank-additional-full.csv` file.
+For the purpose of this project, we will use the [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing), specifically we will be using the `bank-additional-full.csv` file.

 This is a relatively clean dataset with a clear outcome variable.
 Using a simple dataset is great to use in a case study that focuses more on engineering and building reliable, reproducible code than cleaning data and extracting insights.

 This data comes from marketing phone calls that were made by a Portuguese bank.
-The outcome variable indicates whether the person that received the phone call put a deposit in the bank or not.
+The target variable indicates whether the person that received the phone call put a deposit in the bank or not.
 Some other variables include the age, job, education level, and marital status of the person who received the phone call.

 # Follow along

 I encourage you to follow along with me on this en-to-end project.

-Ideally you should be applying the same steps as me in your own project.

-# We will be covering this project in 9 defined steps.
-They are:
+In case you are familiar with the concepts covered, I suggest you write your own code in the same steps I'm taking.

+Trust me, applying these concepts on your own code will greatly improve your learning curve.

+This project follows the structure below, and I will be covering a gentle introduction on each of these topics followed by an implementation of these concepts to the project.

+## Topics

 1. Creating a GitHub Repository
 2. Setting up a conda environment